 The training program structure focuses on the development of core competencies, many of which are reinforced by the ACGME and which are used to judge training accomplishment.
 Educational content (goals and objectives) includes focus on research, education, patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice.

-The program is ACGME accredited and upon completion, fellows fulfill all training requirements for subspecialty board (ABIM) certification in gastroenterology.
+The Gastroenterology Fellowship Program is accredited by the ACGME and upon completion, fellows fulfill all training requirements for subspecialty board (ABIM) certification in gastroenterology.

 Applications for the fellowship program are only accepted via ERAS.